 OPP searches for missing swimmer in St. Lawrence River near Brockville

-A massive search is underway in the St. Lawrence River near Butternut Bay for a 27-year-old man, who disappeared in the water after jumping off a boat.
+OTTAWA -- Ontario Provincial Police continued the search in the St. Lawrence River at Butternut Bay on Sunday for a 31-year-old man, who disappeared after jumping off a boat.

+The Canadian Coast Guard and U.S. Coast Guard were providing assistance to the OPP Underwater Search and Recovery Unit in the search of the waters near Brockville.

 Emergency crews were called to the waters on Butternut Bay in Elizabethtown Township just before 3 p.m. on Saturday.
 Butternut Bay is located near Brockville along the St. Lawrence River.